YunranChen/web/content/blog/delivery/index.md

 ---
 author: Yunran Chen
 categories:
-- regression
+- spatial
-- correlated predictors
+- Bayesian
-date: "2020-01-23"
+date: "2020-02-06"
 draft: false
-excerpt: Case study of effects of DDE and PCB exposure on premature delivery
+excerpt: Case study of price and popularity of Airbnb listings in NYC.
 layout: single
-subtitle: Case study of effects of DDE and PCB exposure on premature delivery
+subtitle: Case study of price and popularity of Airbnb listings in NYC
-title: Regression analysis for highly correlated predictors
+title: Spatial Bayesian Regression
 links:
+- icon: newspaper
+  icon_pack: far
+  name: slides
+  url: /blog/airbnb.pdf
 - icon: file
   icon_pack: far
   name: report
-  url: /blog/delivery.pdf
+  url: /blog/airbnb_report.pdf
 ---

-DDE and PCB chemicals were proven to be toxic and may relate to premature delivery risk.
-The dataset contains concentration doses for DDE and 12 PCB members, which are highly correlated.
-Here we consider a two-stage regression analysis to apply PCA to extract the main components (decorrelate) of 12 PCB members and apply regression analysis.
+We aim to explore potential factors of price and popularity of Airbnb listings in New York City.
+Locations will be the crucial factor.
+In order to incorporate neighborhoods' influence, we consider CARBayes: Multilevel Conditional Autoregressive Bayesian Model to capture the variations among Airbnb listings.